 The Company has in effect the 2016 Incentive Plan (the "Incentive Plan").
 The Incentive Plan was adopted in 2016 by the Company's stockholders and the compensation committee of the Company's board of directors and is authorized to grant stock-based awards to directors, officers, employees and consultants.
-The plan initially authorized grants to issue up to 133,333 shares of authorized but unissued common stock, expires 10 years from adoption, and limits the term of each option to no more than 10 years from the date of grant.
+The plan initially authorized grants to issue up to

+133,333 shares of authorized but unissued common stock, expires 10 years from adoption, and limits the term of each option to no more than 10 years from the date of grant.
 In June 2018, the Company's stockholders approved an amendment to the Incentive Plan to increase the number of authorized shares issuable by 200,000 shares, for a total of 333,333 shares.
 In June 2021, the Company's stockholders approved an amendment to the Incentive Plan to increase the number of authorized shares issuable by 200,000 shares, for a total of 533,333 shares.
-In June 2021, the Company's stockholders approved an amendment to the Incentive Plan to increase the number of authorized shares issuable by 200,000 shares, for a total of 533,333 shares.
-In June 2021, the Company's stockholders approved an amendment to the Incentive Plan to increase the number of authorized shares issuable by 200,000 shares, for a total of 533,333 shares.
 In June 2022, the Company's stockholders approved an amendment to the Incentive Plan to increase the number of authorized shares issuable by 200,000 shares, for a total of 733,333 shares.

-As of June 30, 2024, 394,393 shares were available for future issuance under the Incentive Plan.
+As of September 30, 2024, 397,723 shares were available for future issuance under the Incentive Plan.